Faces of Legacy

 Faces of Legacy is an art movement that employs a three-part formula – interviews and portrait drawing, exhibitions and public engagements, and community service.

-Faces of Legacy begins with a series of portraits featuring 10 indigenous women leaders along the Pacific Coast of the United States: from Alaska to California.
-Through this ethnographic artistic study, I interview the women, spend time in their communities, and explore life from another’s perspective.
-Each unique interaction guides me in creating life-size portraits that translate the knowledge held by each woman along with their unique contribution to the global environment.
-I will share the portraits through exhibitions, publications, and online platforms with a global audience with a united goal: to discover, together, more sustainable ways of living and caring for our environments.
+Each Faces of Legacy series is an ethnographic artistic study, involving interviews, time and service in each subject’s community, and exploring life from their perspective.
+Each unique interaction guides me in creating life-size portraits that translate the knowledge held by each person along with their unique contribution to the global environment.
+I will share the portraits through exhibitions, publications, online platforms and public engagements with a united goal: activate, together, more sustainable ways of living and caring for our environments.

 In Anchorage this summer, I hosted the inaugural Council Series – the first of the presentations and public engagements with the women behind Faces of Legacy.
 Taking place at Alaska Native Heritage Center on July 13th, this Council Series was a panel that featured five Anchorage-based Native artists including Polly Andrews, my first portrait subject, and addressed the topic “Culture as a Cause”.
 It was wonderful to learn from these amazing artists of various disciplines, from dance, drum making, visual arts, play writing, and acting!